datajoint/datajoint-github-page/index.md

 ) ENGINE=InnoDB DEFAULT CHARSET=latin1 COMMENT='visual stimulus trial'
 {% endhighlight %}

+While you probably have a pretty good idea about what is going on in the Python or the Matlab code, it is a lot harder to figure that out for the MySQL command.
 Luckily, you will never have to deal with it.

 ## Simple code sharing
-Since table definitions are included in simple Matlab/Python files, you only need to share the MATLAB files to replicate the same functionality somewhere else.
+Since table definitions are included in simple Matlab/Python files, you only need to share these files to replicate the same functionality somewhere else.

 ## Automated computations with referential integrity